frasermarlow/WP_google_map_api_caller_plugin/README.md

 - ***API endpoint*** (note the code allows for an additional 'resource' add to the URI as many APIs will include something like GET https://myapi.endpoint.com/v2/clients or https://myapi.endpoint.com/v2/orders - so you may need to change the resource.
 In this instance we used the 'deals' endpoint.
 - ***Map JSON template*** - this is the name of the file that you use as a template for the map, to which you will add the variable data from the API.
 The best way to generate this template is to set up your map in WP Google Map and then export it to a .json file.
 - ***Save location*** - this is the location where you will save the finished merged .json file.
 This is the URL you will enter in the WP Google Map scheduled import.

+## So what's with all this Glitter stuff?
+The organization I built this plugin for is called Glitter.  [https://getglitterapp.com](Check them out).